–Gottfried Wilhelm Leibniz,

 In Ninth Heaven revolves around the life of Andreas Koffler, an early 17th-century missionary born in the Austrian dual city of Krems/Stein, who became a member of the last Ming emperor’s court.
 Koffler was one of a small group of explorative and erudite Jesuits who left behind the European Counter Reformation and established a multi-faceted period of enlightened dialogue between China and Europe.
 This brief historical episode came to a sudden end shortly after Leibniz’ emphatic advocacy of this mutual cultural and scientific exchange.
 The dialogue that unfolded between the Jesuits of the China mission and Chinese scholars and statesmen, however, inspired both civilizations and had a lasting effect on their arts, sciences and world views.

-In Ninth Heaven is based on a 3D real-time display system integrated in a specially designed architecture.
+In Ninth Heaven is based on a 3D real-time display system (Unity) integrated in a specially designed architecture.
 Curated by Dieter Buchhart for Museum Stein, Krems/Stein, AT, 2008-09.

 CREDITS: Gerald Nestler: co-author, conception, artistic research, text.
 Szely: spatial acoustics.
 Doron Goldfarb: programming.
 Josef Wienerroither: additional 3D-objects.
 Eduard Wildner, Frederic Lion: voiceover.